opensearch-project/dashboards-anywhere/docs/DOCUMENTATION_GUIDE.md

 ## Starting a New Project

-The dashboards-anywhere repository hosts multi-projects, this documentation guidelines provides documentation guide for the developers who starting a new project.
+The dashboards-anywhere repository hosts multi-projects.
+This documentation guidelines are for the developers who start a new project.

 From here it's recommended to follow a few patterns.